integral-io/time-tracker/README.md

 developer focused time track tool where users interact via slack to record their hours.

+## high level architecture

+Serverless, functions as a service.
+Slack web hooks call into python function, which has lowest cold start time.
+Python function deposits payload into a service-bus queue, which is listened to by .net core function.
+Here is where all the business logic happens and data is persisted.
+Finally, response is sent to slack user using the asyncronous url.
+The reason to build solution this way was because slack requires a response either within 3 seconds OR using the async url.
+Working with the async url provides more reliability and better scaling, specially when trying to run on the cheapest available infrastructure (ie. free shared tier in Azure or others) where you can't guarantee "Always On" or dedicated availability.

 ## Database setup on mac / linux

 You'll need to run a local docker instance of ms sql server on your mac or linux box to be able to run